-The objective of NR Coverage and Capacity Optimization (CCO) function is to detect and mitigate coverage and cell edge interference issues.
+The objective of NR Coverage and Capacity Optimization (CCO) function is to detect and resolve or mitigate CCO issues, e.g. coverage and cell edge interference issues.

 15.5.5.2 OAM requirements

 Each NG-RAN node may be configured with alternative coverage configurations by OAM.
 The alternative coverage configurations contain relevant radio parameters and may also include a range for how each parameter is allowed to be adjusted.